matloff/fasteR/README.md

 instance, we may wish to plot the four lines on the same graph, and we would use rows of the data frame as input.

+Finally, what about those results?
+There is substantial variation in those estimated slopes, but again, they are only estimates.
+The question of whether there is substantial variation at the population level is one of statistical inference, beyond the scope of this R course, though we'll cover it briefly in a future lesson.

 ## <a name="forMore"> </a> To Learn More

 These are books and other resources that I myself consult a lot.
 (Yes, I